danielgroves/danielgroves.net/src/adventures-photography/_posts/2020-04-09-eurovelo-italy.md

   {% figcaption %}Views through the Italian backroads as we made our way towards Grado.{% endfigcaption %}
 {% endfigure %}

-Following the old farming roads we eventually had to join a much larger road into Grado where we found somewhere for lunch, some Gelato and then sought out our first Italian brew.
-Much to my own amusement Max went to order a Café Latte, asking for a _Grande Latte_ and coming back confused as to why he had a large glass of milk.
+Following the old farming roads, we eventually had to join a much larger road into Grado where we found somewhere for lunch, some Gelato and then sought out our first Italian brew.
+Much to my own amusement, Max went to order a Café Latte, asking for a _Grande Latte_ and coming back confused as to why he had a large glass of milk.

 {% figure %}
-  {% img src: 20160623-DSCF8207, alt: Views through the Italian backroads as we made our way towards Grado. %}
+  {% img src: 20160623-DSCF8210, alt: Views through the Italian backroads as we made our way towards Grado. %}

   <div class="row pair">
     {% img src: 20160623-DSCF8205, alt: Views through the Italian backroads as we made our way towards Grado. %}